sassoftware/sas-container-recipes/README.md

 Build multiple Docker images of SAS Viya programming-only environments or other SAS Viya Visuals environments.
 Leverage Kubernetes to create the deployments, create SMP or MPP CAS, and run these environments in interactive mode.

 ### Prerequisites
-- A [supported version](https://success.docker.com/article/maintenance-lifecycle) of Docker-ce (community edition) is required.
+- A [supported version](https://success.docker.com/article/maintenance-lifecycle) of Docker-ce such as v18+ (community edition) is required.
 - Python2 or Python3 and python-pip
 - **Access to a Docker registry**: The build process will push built Docker images automatically to the Docker registry.
 Before running `build.sh` do a `docker login docker.registry.company.com` and make sure that the `$HOME/.docker/config.json` is filled in correctly.
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and access to a Kubernetes environment: The instructions here assume that you will be configuring an Ingress Controller to point to the `sas-viya-httpproxy` service.